• Skip to primary navigation

 I’ve been making my own natural cleaning solutions for awhile now for a variety of reasons.
 First, I know exactly what’s in them (or more importantly, NOT in them!).
 Second, they are inexpensive.
 And third, they smell so good.

 You can download the recipes and labels as a PDF {here}.
-The labels are designed to fit perfectly on {these} labels, or you can cut them out using a 2.5″ craft punch.
+The labels are designed to fit perfectly on these Avery labels, or you can cut them out using a 2.5″ craft punch.
 I included several different labels for my all purpose cleaning spray because everyone has their favorite scent; just choose your favorite from lavender, orange, tea tree, peppermint, or lemon.

-Download labels HERE.
-Recipes are on the labels
+NOTE: The recipes are on the labels

 • On the windows–I use undiluted vinegar inside and out to get my windows sparkling.